 Today, CNL is the largest Christian Russian and Ukrainian Television Network.
-It is now broadcast from four satellites (broadcasting from the Amos-2 satellite began in the fall of 2007 with the inauguration of CNL-Ukraine in the Ukrainian language), retransmitted to four hundred cable networks and covering the entire Northern hemisphere reaching audiences of millions.
+It is now broadcast from three satellites transmitted to over three hundred cable networks, covering the entire Northern hemisphere reaching audiences of millions.
+Since 2015 CNL has worldwide coverage through Internet streaming including multiple APPs such as ROKU, FireTV (Amazon), Google, and Android devices.

 CNL seeks to offer a wide variety of programs with Christian doctrine being taught both in the form of sermons as well as entertainment and documentaries.
 For example, cooking programs concluding with a short exhortation of Biblical truth are aired on CNL.
 People of all ages and social status will find programs to suit their taste: children's, youth, music, serious and lighthearted debate and everyday conversation.
 CNL viewers get to meet interesting people, learn about Bible history and receive answers to their questions.
 The programs address different aspects of the Christian life; personal character, relationships between the Christian and society, family relationships, and child-rearing.
 They discuss how to live in wholeness and help viewers better understand both God and themselves.
 CNL offers viewers a wide range of programs from scientific to evangelistic, educational to musical, news articles and children's programs.
 Most broadcasters and program producers are well-renowned international preachers, teachers, evangelists and spiritual leaders.
 From their TV screens viewers are able to watch such well known ministries as Joyce Meyer, Rick and Denise Renner, Maxim and Larisa Maximov, John Bevere, Henry Madava, Cindy Jacobs and many more share God’s Word.
 CNL welcomes partnership with anyone producing interesting programs.